UWPRG/LimPy/Langevin_Package/README.md

 Make Movie,True
 Kb,0.001987#kcal/mol
 ```
-**All lines must be included for a properly formatted input file, however a line is not applicable to a system (i.e. Y parameters for a 1-D system), then just ignore those contents are change to values to 0.**
+**All lines must be included for a properly formatted input file, however a line is not applicable to a system (i.e. Y parameters for a 1-D system), then just ignore those contents or change the values to 0.**

 Each of the definitions can be defined in the key below.